doungdoth/doungdoth.github.io/index.md

 # Welcome Members of AbantOS Linux!

-#### Here is some information regarding booting an external flash drive USB and troubleshooting
+#### Here is some information regarding the process of how to boot an external flash drive USB and troubleshooting

 ## Elive Elightment - User Reference Guide-Booting